Deviré Robinson, Vice President, Philanthropic Advancement, Foundation For The Carolinas and Former Board Chair, North Carolina Center for Nonprofits

 If you have already adopted such a policy, or are well on your way, congratulations!
 And if your organization is just starting to discuss what it would look like to adopt a paid time off policy for your staff, thank you for taking those first steps.
 What better time to run a pilot seeing how it works to give your staff time off to vote, and then decide how to institutionalize it?

 Deviré Robinson, J.D. is vice president, philanthropic advancement at Foundation For The Carolinas where he assists nonprofits and corporations through a variety of philanthropic services, helping them focus on their charitable missions and make a greater impact in the communities they serve.
-Deviré also serves on the board of directors of the North Carolina Center for Nonprofit and is currenly the board chair.
+Deviré also served on the board of directors of the North Carolina Center for Nonprofit and was formerly the board chair.